 Believe it or not, the word “superhero” is currently a trademark for both Marvel and DC Comics, and they vigorously pursue other comic book publishers in court who dare to use the word on their title pages.
-This campaign by the two comic book titans has been seen by some as trademark bullying, but so far no one has made a real effort to contest their ownership of the word “superhero” as a trademark.
+Some see this campaign as trademark bullying from two comic book titans, but no one has made a real effort to contest their ownership of the word “superhero” as a trademark.

-But the two companies have certainly raised hostility among indie publishers and comic book fans.
-Is it worth the animosity and expense?
-In the meantime, don’t include the word “superhero” on the label of any of your products or services; otherwise you might have Marvel and DC Comics come knocking with an unpleasant legal surprise.
+The two companies have certainly raised hostility among indie publishers and comic book fans.
+Is this litigiousness worth the animosity and expense?
+In the meantime, don’t include the word “superhero” on the label of any of your products or services; otherwise, Marvel and DC Comics might come knocking with an unpleasant legal surprise.

-Who has the right to trademark the word “apple,” the Beatles or Apple Inc.?
-The Beatles came first, with their music company Apple Corps, and then eight years later Steve Jobs introduced Apple Inc. to the world.
+Who has the right to trademark the word “apple:” the Beatles or Apple Inc.?
+The Beatles came first with the music company Apple Corps.
+Eight years later, Steve Jobs introduced Apple Computer (now Apple Inc.) to the world.
 The two mega-corporations have battled it out in court over the years.

 After the first round, Apple Inc. agreed to pay Apple Corps a cash settlement and to stay out of the music business.
 But with the advent of iTunes, the legal wrangling between the two giants heated up again.
 They reached an apparent settlement after Apple Inc. agreed to purchase Apple Corps’ trademark rights and then license them back to the music company.

-As it stands now, if your company has anything to do with either music or computers you’d best stay far away from the word “apple.”
+As it stands, if your company has anything to do with either music or computers, stay far away from the word “apple.”
 Try another fruit.
-Or better yet, get a legal services company to handle your trademark research, application, and maintenance to avoid any legal hassles.
+Better yet, get a legal services company to handle your trademark research, application, and maintenance to avoid any legal hassles.

-The noted distiller discovered that a book cover by popular author Patrick Wensink looked an awful lot like their trademark, so they sent him a cease and desist letter.
-But the letter was not framed in standard threatening legalese; instead, it was a cheerful reminder to Wensink that, as a recognized fan of whiskey, he might consider changing the cover; and if he did, Jack Daniels would happily contribute financially towards the change.
+The noted distiller discovered that a book cover by popular author Patrick Wensink looked awful like their trademark, so they sent him a cease and desist letter.
+But the letter was not framed in standard threatening legalese; instead, it was a cheerful reminder to Wensink that, as a recognized fan of whiskey, he might consider changing the cover; if he did, Jack Daniels would happily contribute financially toward the change.

-Wensick publicized this letter on his own website and it went viral, garnering Jack Daniels a ton of positive publicity.
-So, if your business is considering taking someone to court over trademark infringement, think about letting your marketing department handle it first.
+Wensick publicized this letter on his website and it went viral, garnering Jack Daniels a ton of positive publicity.
+If your business is considering taking someone to court over trademark infringement, think about letting your marketing department handle it first.